justgook/odin-sokol-hot-reload-template/README.md

 ## Native release builds

-`build.py -release` makes a native release build of your game (no hot reloading).
+`odin run . -- -release` makes a native release build of your game (no hot reloading).

 ## Debugging

-Add `-debug` when running `build.py` to create debuggable binaries.
+Add `-debug` when running `odin run . --` to create debuggable binaries.

 ## Updating Sokol

-`odin run . -- -update-sokol` downloads the lastest Odin Sokol bindings and latest Sokol shader compiler.
+`odin run . -- -sokol-update` downloads the lastest Odin Sokol bindings and latest Sokol shader compiler.

 > [!WARNING]
 > This will completely replace everything
-> in the `sokol-shdc` and `source/sokol` directories.
+> in the `sokol-shdc` and `src/game` directories.

-`odin run . -- -compile-sokol` recompiles the sokol C and WASM libraries.
+`odin run . -- -sokol-compile` recompiles the sokol C and WASM libraries.

 > [!NOTE]
-> `-update-sokol` automatically does `-compile-sokol`.
+> `-sokol-update` automatically does `-sokol-compile`.
-> You can also add `-update-sokol` or `-compile-sokol` when building the game.
+> You can also add `-sokol-update` or `-sokol-compile` when building the game.
-> For example you can do `build.py -hot-reload -update-sokol`
+> For example you can do `odin run . -- -hot -sokol-update`
 > to update Sokol before compiling the hot reload executable.

 ## Common issues